 b.
 Ignore Baseline and Main profiles.
 Both documents recommend the High profile.
 TN2224 says “You should also expect that all devices will be able to play content encoded using High Profile Level 4.1.”
 The Apple Devices spec says, “ 1.2.
 Profile and Level MUST be less than or equal to High Profile, Level 4.2.
 1.3.
 You SHOULD use High Profile in preference to Main or Baseline Profile.”
 Apple TN2224 provides a table showing which devices the new recommendation obsoletes, which basically are iPhones and iPad touches from before 2013.
 Apple is pretty quick to ignore older products; I would check your server logs to determine how many of these older devices are still consuming your content before obsoleting them.

 e.
 2000 kbps variant first for Wi-Fi, 730 kbps for cellular.
-The first compatible variant in the master playlist file is the first video played by the HLS client, and this can have a dramatic impact on initial quality of experience (see tests at the bottom of this post.
+The first compatible variant in the master playlist file is the first video played by the HLS client, and this can have a dramatic impact on the initial quality of experience (see tests at the bottom of this post.
 In this regard, the Apple Devices Spec makes two recommendations in the iOS section (rather than general), stating, “1.21.a.
 For WiFi delivery, the default video variant(s) SHOULD be the 2000 kb/s variant.
 1.21.b.
-For cellular delivery, the default video variant(s) SHOULD be the 730 kb/s variant.”
+For cellular delivery, the default video variant(s) SHOULD be the 730 kb/s variants.”